sinclairzx81/hammer/readme.md

 # build the website to target/website and serve.
 $ hammer apps/website/index.html --dist target/website --serve 5000
 ```

 ## Application Programming Interface

-Hammer provides the following API which mirrors the Cli interface.
+Hammer provides the following API which mirrors the CLI interface.
 The `run` function starts Hammer with the given options and returns a `dispose` handle to terminate any processes.

 ```typescript
 import { run } from '@sinclair/hammer'